mmsaki/credit-risks-ml/README.md

 X_test_scaled = X_scaler.transform(X_test)
 ```

-Then, complete the following steps for each model:
 ### Part one: Balanced Random Forest Classifier
 - Train the model using the quarterly data from LendingClub provided in the `Resource` folder.
 ```python